-Our objective is to initiate a Phase 1b/2 immunotherapy clinical trial in 2023.
-Our ability to conduct such a clinical trial, and possibly other clinical trials, is subject to the availability of additional financial resources.
-The clinical trial would study the ability of LB-100 to enhance the effectiveness of adding LB-100 to an immunoblocker in treatment of one of several cancers in which immunotherapy alone has modest activity.
+Our objective is to initiate a Phase 1b/2 clinical trial of LB-100 in combination with immunotherapy.
+Our ability to conduct such a clinical trial, and possibly other clinical trials, is dependent on the conclusion and results of our ongoing clinical trials and is subject to the availability of additional financial resources.
+The clinical trial would study the ability of LB-100 to enhance the effectiveness of an immunoblocker by adding LB-100 in treatment of one of several cancers in which immunotherapy alone has modest activity.

-The Phase 1b/2 clinical trial in LB-100 plus a PD-1 inhibitor in yet to be specified solid tumors would require additional financing in excess of that currently budgeted and/or partnering relationships with other pharmaceutical companies.
-From time to time, we engage discussions with various parties with respect to the financing immunotherapy clinical trials.
-There is no assurance that we will be able to obtain such financing and/or partnering relationships on acceptable terms or at all.
+The Phase 1b/2 clinical trial in LB-100 plus a PD-1 blocker in yet to be specified solid tumors would require additional financing in excess of that currently budgeted and/or partnering relationships with other pharmaceutical companies.
+From time to time, we engage in discussions with various parties with respect to financing clinical trials evaluating the benefit of adding LB-100 to immunotherapy.
+There can be no assurance that we will be able to obtain such financing and/or partnering relationships on acceptable terms or at all.
 Our longer-term objective is to secure one or more strategic partnerships with pharmaceutical companies with major programs in cancer research and drug development.